luozhijian/jupyterexcel/README.md

 This is a package to make Jupyter.ipynb file a web api with json result.
 You can call Jupyter from Excel Formula or Ribbon CallBack Functions
 SourceCode in  [JupyterExcel](https://github.com/luozhijian/jupyterexcel)

+Before install, please download JupyterExcelAddin.xlsm in above link to try its formula and excel ribbon.

 This Jupyter Excel web api can be connected with Excel addin which call this web api.
 Excel formula will generate a web api url and through winhttp to get json result.
 It now works Mac Excel by using [VBA-Web](https://github.com/VBA-tools/VBA-Web).

 ## Installation